-Interior designers: don’t be elitist.
-You need to know when to open your arms to architects and other professionals because you can’t control every part of a project.
-Also, it’s your duty to educate!
-If someone calls you a decorator, or pays disrespect to the field of design by not recognizing its vast sea of qualities, correct them.
+Interior Designers: don’t be elitist.
+You need to know when to open your arms to interior decorators, and architects.
+Interior Designers work with many other professionals because it's impossible to control every part of a project.

-But in the real world of interior design business, the roles of designer and decorator are not always unique – they often overlap.
+But in the real world of an interior design business, the roles of designer and decorator are not always unique – they often overlap.